-# 1 Hospital in Kentucky and the Bluegrass Region by U.S. News & World Report's Best Hospital Ranking
+Named the No. 1 hospital in Kentucky and the Bluegrass Region by U.S. News & World Report's Best Hospital Ranking

 Named among the 100 Great Hospitals in America by Becker's Hospital Review

-Home to Kentucky's only NCI designated Cancer Center since 2013.
+Home to Kentucky's only National Cancer Institute (NCI)-designated cancer ecnter since 2013

 The clinical facilities at the University of Kentucky represent modern, attractive, state-of-the-art units all contiguously located on the University campus.
-Those components include an NIH-funded Clinical Research Center and a robust transplant center that includes heart, kidney, liver and lung transplant programs in the University Center.
+Those components include a National Institutes of Health (NIH)-funded clinical research center and a robust transplant center that includes heart, kidney, liver, and lung transplant programs.

-For many of these patients, our internal medicine residents provide both primary as well as tertiary care.
-The University Center serves as one of the main hubs of the academic medical center inpatient wards experience for our residents.
+For many of these patients, our internal medicine residents provide both primary and tertiary care.
+The University center serves as one of the main hubs of the academic medical center inpatient wards experience for our residents.

 Good Samaritan Hospital